 The Execution Profile plot shows the allocation of execution cycles across the four processors, indicated by the colored horizontal bars.The model sections are listed in the Code Execution Profiling Report.
 The cores are indicated by the numbers underneath the bars.

 The Code Execution Profiling Report displays model execution profile results for each task.

-To display the profile data for the generated code section, click the Membrane button in the Coder Execution Profiling Report.
+To display the profile data for a section of the model, in the Section column, click the Membrane button next to the task.

 To display the TET data for the section in Simulation Data Inspector, click the Plot time series data button.